 Students are not limited to the majors listed above, as many majors can incorporate the 23 prerequisite credits for the DPT into their curriculum and offer appropriate academic preparation for the career in physical therapy.
 It may be difficult to complete DPT prerequisites and requirements for other majors by the fifth year of the six-year program.
 Students who wish to complete a Marquette undergraduate major that is not on the list, can ask to extend their program to 7 years.
 However, they need to seek permission from the chair of the Department of Physical Therapy.

-* This major requires students with significant advanced placement credits and it is imperative that students are meeting with Engineering and Physical Therapy advisors early on.
+* These majors require students with significant advanced placement credits and it is imperative that students are meeting with major and Physical Therapy advisors early on.

 + Effective in 2017, Athletic Training will be a Master's degree program and will no longer be offered as an undergraduate major.